rosell-dk/webp-convert/docs/v2.0/converting/options.md

 Default:       60
 Supported by:  cwebp, vips
 ```
 Specify the level of near-lossless image preprocessing.
 This option adjusts pixel values to help compressibility, but has minimal impact on the visual quality.
-It triggers lossless compression mode automatically.
-The range is 0 (maximum preprocessing) to 100 (no preprocessing).
+The range is 0 (no preprocessing) to 100 (maximum preprocessing).
 The typical value is around 60.
 Read more [here](https://groups.google.com/a/webmproject.org/forum/#!topic/webp-discuss/0GmxDmlexek).<br><br>

 ### `png`
 ```